Power Line Injuries

 "Identify the location of overhead power lines as a routine part of all initial work site surveys for jobs involving the use of ladders.
 Always note power line heights and distances from work areas on site diagrams to provide key information for site supervisors and workers."
 See the article by clicking on the source.

 Under Washington law, such site surveys are not “suggestions” – they are “mandates.”
 The general contractor on a job site has a duty to make certain that power lines on the site are properly identified and marked – this duty is for the benefit of all workers on the construction site.
 Further, a general contractor has an obligation to come up with a site-specific safety plan to ensure that all employees working on the site are aware of the location of overhead and underground power lines.
-As lawyers representing injured construction workers and their families, the lawyers at Kraft Davies, PLLC are familiar with the duties of general contractors and with the safety regulations that power companies must follow, so we are prepared to hit the ground running whenever a client hires us to help with an electrical injury case.
+As lawyers representing injured construction workers and their families, the lawyers at Kraft Davies Olsson PLLC are familiar with the duties of general contractors and with the safety regulations that power companies must follow, so we are prepared to hit the ground running whenever a client hires us to help with an electrical injury case.

 Case Example: Our lawyers represented the estate of a concrete pump truck driver who was electrocuted on Mercer Island when the boom of his concrete pump truck made contact with an overhead power line that was not properly marked and obscured by tree branches.
 Because of our prior experience successfully litigating two very similar cases, our lawyers were able to obtain a significant settlement for the family of the deceased construction worker without having to go through a lengthy trial.